algorithmiaio/secret-store-provider-vault/README.md

 ## Configuration

-This plugin requires the follow configuration settings:
+This plugin requires the following configuration settings:

 * `vault_addr` - URL to the Vault host or cluster
 * `vault_token` - Token that this plugin should use to access Vault